 Within the groups of deciduous and evergreen trees, there are lots of differences.
 There are fruit trees and trees that just get flowers, there are trees that don't have any flowers, and there are trees that have pinecones.
 All of those different trees are classified in different groups.
 Are you starting to understand how classification is helpful?

 A tree's trunk is very important.
 It is how nutrients and water get from the tree's roots to its branches and leaves.
-It also gives the tree support - the trunk holds the whole tree up!
+It also gives the tree support — the trunk holds up the whole tree!
 So, what makes a tree trunk so special?
 Let's start from the outside layer.

 You've probably touched many trees and maybe even climbed a few.
 If so, you know that some trees have smooth bark and some have very rough, chunky pieces of bark.
 Bark protects the tree from things like very cold or very hot temperatures, insects that try to get inside and eat the tree, and diseases that could harm or kill the tree.